elusivecodes/FrostCore/README.md

 Set custom data for each node.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `key` is a string indicating the custom data value to set.
+- `value` is the value you want to set the attribute to.

 ```
 core.setData(nodes, key, value);
 ```

 Remove custom data for each node.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `key` is a string indicating the custom data value to remove.

 ```
 core.removeData(nodes, key);